 Hello, I’m Neil McKinlay

-After my own career as a swim coach ended, I started to teach meditation.
-For more than fifteen years, I have had the privilege of leading short- and long-term events online and in-person.
+The same was true after my own career as a swim coach ended and I started to teach meditation myself.
+For more than fifteen years now, I have enjoyed the privilege of leading short- and long-term events online and in-person.
 I have been able to explore the teachings and practices with small groups in the Pacific Northwest and larger groups around the globe.
-In doing so, I have certainly learned much more than I have taught.
+Through it all, the impression persists: this work offers something of value.